chen-star/Finance_Notes/derivatives/derivatives.md

       * **Derivatives**
         * A derivative is an asset linked to (or derived from) another asset, called the underlying asset, or just underlying.
         * The structure and value of the derivative asset is defined by its relationship to the underlying.
+        * The linkage of the derivative to the underlying is usually through the payoffs of the derivative.
+The payoffs are the revenues paid to holders of the derivative product.
         * e.g. `forwards, futures, swaps, options`
           * forwards and futures: are contracts that lock in the price 2 parties will buy and sell an asset for at some future date.
 The traded asset is the underlying.
           * options: similar to forwards, but one party has the right not to participate at the time the contract expires.